Dr. S A Schumacher

 In fact, we recently expanded our office, adding two new treatment rooms to accommodate our expanding roster of podiatric surgeons.

 Our state-of-the-art facility has a multiple treatment rooms and a self-standing surgical centre, which allows us to perform surgery on site, without a wait.
-We are the only podiatric facility in British Columbia to have on-site ultrasonographic imaging (to image soft tissues like tendon and connective tissues), and the only facility with on-site fluoroscopy (a form of live, moving x-ray to visualize bone).
+We are the only podiatric facility in British Columbia to have on-site ultrasonographic imaging (to image soft tissues like tendon and connective tissues).

 We also offer several